0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     ![manual-2](../../../img/tools/wallet/metamask/manual-2.png){width=50%}

-3. This will bring up the MetaMask settings page in your browser.
+3. This brings up the MetaMask settings page in your browser.
 Select the **Add a network manually** option at the bottom of the page.

     ![manual-3](../../../img/tools/wallet/metamask/manual-3.png)